top of page

 Graduate Students

-Dr. Mitchell will be accepting applications for new graduate students during fall 2022 (fall 2023 class)!
+Dr. Mitchell will be accepting applications for new graduate students during fall 2023 (for the fall 2024 class)!

 Julianne Cary, M.A.